XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/cancel-a-check.md

 - You need the ID of a Check object currently in the ledger.
     - For example, this tutorial includes examples that cancel a Check with the ID `49647F0D748DC3FE26BDACBC57F251AADEFFF391403EC9BF87C97F67E9977FB0`, although you must use a different ID to go through these steps yourself.
 - The **address** and **secret key** of a funded account to send the CheckCancel transaction.
 This address must be either the sender or the recipient of the Check, unless the Check is expired.
-- A secure way to sign transactions, such as [RippleAPI][] or your own [`rippled` server](tutorial-rippled-setup.html).
+- A secure way to sign transactions, such as [RippleAPI][] or your own [`rippled` server](install-rippled.html).
 - A client library that can connect to a `rippled` server, such as [RippleAPI][] or any HTTP or WebSocket library.
-    - For more information, see [Connecting to `rippled`](reference-rippled.html#connecting-to-rippled).
+    - For more information, see [Get Started with the `rippled` API](get-started-with-the-rippled-api.html).

 ## {{cancel_n.next()}}.
 Prepare the CheckCancel transaction

 Figure out the values of the [CheckCancel transaction][] fields.
-The following fields are the bare minimum; everything else is either optional or can be [auto-filled](reference-transaction-format.html#auto-fillable-fields) when signing:
+The following fields are the bare minimum; everything else is either optional or can be [auto-filled](transaction-common-fields.html#auto-fillable-fields) when signing:

 | Field             | Value            | Description                           |
 |:------------------|:-----------------|:--------------------------------------|